 As you probably already know there is a pecking order for chickens and nowhere is this more evident than on a roost.
-The more dominant hens will be on the highest rungs with the lesser birds down lower.
+The more dominant hens will be on the highest rungs with the smaller, less aggressive birds down lower.
 The trick to keeping things calm and peaceful for your flock is to ensure you have plenty of room.
 In the coop, out in the run, and yes on the roost itself.

 Where should you place your chicken roost?

 You may not realize it, but hens poo when they sleep.
 A LOT.
 I was shocked at how much and even today I just cannot believe the piles I am greeted with each morning.

-So keep this little tidbit in mind when you choose your location.
-I like to keep a “scrape board” below my roost.
+So, keep this little tidbit in mind when you choose your chicken roost location.
+I like to keep a “scrape board” below my roost for easier cleanup.
 A scrape board is simply a small piece of scrap wood that you place under the roost.

-This board gets cleaned every day and that helps keep the coop free of mites and other bugs.
+This board gets cleaned every morning at chore time.
+This really helps to keep the coop cleaner cutting down on mites and other bugs.
 If you choose to use a scrape board as well, you will want to place your roost so that it is easier for you to get the board in and out.